falkaer/the-guide/m0_introduction/README.md

 for inspiration.
 The course focuses on teaching real-time systems for deep learners and visual systems programmers.
-It allocates half of 15 days to go through the material in the guide and the other half to making a project relevant to the students' specialization, which is the contents of m5.
+It allocates half of 15 days to go through the material in the guide and the other half to making a project relevant to the students' specialization, which is the [contents of m6][3].
 It is designed to give shallow introductions to a wide range of concepts with a handful of varying exercises.
 The student is to then reach back and explore the topics relevant to their specialized